openhab-scripters/openhab-helper-libraries/docs/_sources/Getting Started/Installation.rst.txt

         #. |community_step_3|
            For example, there may be some settings copied to ``/automation/lib/python/configuration.py.example`` that need to be added to ``configuration.py``.
         #. |community_step_4|
-           If using Python, you could alternatively use the methods described in :ref:`Python/Reference:Modifying and Reloading Modules`.
+           If using Python, you could alternatively use the methods described in :ref:`Python/Reference:Modifying and Reloading Packages or Modules`.

     .. group-tab:: JavaScript